Unit 2: Authorizations

 For a HIPAA 278 transaction, refer to the Provider EDI Reference Guide accessible from the Provider Resource Center:

-• Select Claims, Payment & Reimbursement from the left-hand menu, and then Electronic Data Interchange (EDI) Services.
+• Select Claims & Authorization, then Reimbursement Resources.
+There, you'll find Electronic Data Interchange (EDI) Services.

 • Select Resources from the menu on the Highmark EDI Trading Partner Business Center home page.